jwl-7/c0de_gr1nd/python_explanations/reverse_digits.md

     ```

 ## Pythonic Code Dissection
-1. Use built-in functions to convert the number to a string, use slice notation to reverse the number string, convert the reversed number string back to an integer, and then return the reversed number
+1. Use built-in functions to convert the number to a string, use slice notation to reverse the number string, convert the reversed number string back to an integer, then return the reversed number
     ```python
     return -int(str(abs(x))[::-1]) if x < 0 else int(str(x)[::-1])
     ```